Thank you for your interest in volunteering with BlazeAid.

 For people who want to assist BlazeAid but who are not able to come to a basecamp, please contact us with any ideas you might have of other ways to help out. eg: Provide food, materials, tools, fuel vouchers, etc, for free or at a discount, contact organisations to help find more BlazeAid volunteers, provide transport of our tools and equipment to and from basecamps, etc.

 BlazeAid is registered with Centrelink.
 There have been changes to the policy for volunteers to meet their job-search requirements (it is no longer limited to volunteers over 55 years of age).
+Please note that BlazeAid will only sign a Centrelink form for a 2 week block.
+The Board will not sign off on a Centrelink form for longer periods.

 Please contact your local Centrelink branch for more information.